 But, except for the beautiful garden Thomas Jr. planted in the backyard to keep his spirits up as best he could, it was a dark, angry, and unhappy place.

-And that was the house where Beatrix Thompson (McNichol, Batty) was born, at the stroke of midnight, New Year’s Eve, 1920.
+And that was the house where my mother, Beatrix Thompson (McNichol, Batty) was born, at the stroke of midnight, New Year’s Eve, 1920.
 Exactly three years later she was abandoned there by her broken-hearted mother, Clara, who sought some kind of refuge in Montreal with a “Mr. Fox.”

-Mom always remembered the terrible argument her mother, Clara, and her grandmother, Eliza, had that day upstairs in a bedroom; so bad that as a frightened, worried little girl she came up the stairs to see what was happening.
+Mom always remembered the terrible argument her mother, Clara, and her grandmother, Eliza, had that day upstairs in a bedroom; so bad that as a frightened, worried, little girl she came up the stairs to see what was happening.
 Her mother told her angily to “go back downstairs.”
 The argument – one of many, no doubt – happened after Eliza Thompson beat her youngest daughter, Clara’s sister Lila, so badly with an iron frying pan, it left her brain-damaged.
-The once brilliant, poetic Lila, barely out of her teens at the time of the assault, lived as a recluse at 50 Melville for many years, never leaving the house, until it was sold and she was moved to a nursing home.
+The once brilliant, poetic Lila, barely out of her teens at the time of the assault, lived as a recluse at 50 Melville for many years, never leaving the house, until it was sold in the early 1950s and she was moved to a nursing home.
 She is also buried at the Thompson family site.

 Perhaps I should not have raised these ghosts here.
 Maybe they were already at peace.
 If so, I hope, I have not disturbed that.
 By taking Mom’s ashes to Westminster I wanted to “complete the circle,” as it were, and set them free at last.
 It also seemed wonderfully right that Mom should be reunited with her birth mother Clara, her beloved Aunt/sister Bella, and the rest of the family.
 I believe she would have been happy at the thought, in peace, at last.